Rugged Adventures In the Can-Am Defender Lone Star Edition

 I have spent a great deal of time riding off-road in pick-up trucks and SUVs, but very little in any type of ATV.
 Thanks to our friends at Can-Am, that all changed when I was invited with my best friend to the Ox Ranch in Uvalde, Texas.
-Kristin Barclay and I spent an entire day cruising through some of the must rugged terrain in the state and were treated to interactions with some of the most fantastic wildlife we ever could have imagined.
+Kristin Barclay and I spent an entire day cruising in the Can-AM Defender through some of the most rugged terrain in the state.
+Throughout the ranch we were treated to interactions with some of the most fantastic wildlife we ever could have imagined.

 Kristin got to dance with a kangaroo, take a selfie with a giraffe, romance a herd of real long-horned Watusi, as well as drive through streams, up craggy bluffs, down steep canyons and break into fields straightaway at over 65 miles per hour, even though there was no pavement or level land in sight.

 A Stable Ride, Ready For Any Terrain

 How and why were we both able to drive with such total abandon?
 We mounted a Can-Am Defender Max Lone Star HD10 with completely unmatched versatility and (obviously) stability much greater than either of us would have been capable of under the power of our legs alone.

 We were able to scale the steep inclines and race up to 65 mph off-road because the Lone Star Defender is equipped with a heavy-duty 72 hp HD10 V-Twin Rotax engine boasting 61 lb.-ft. or torque making it perfect for the exercises we enjoyed putting it through.